Live Ethereum Price Chart

 What Drives the Ethereum Price?

 - ETH burn rate (EIP-1559) — Since August 2021, a portion of every transaction fee is permanently burned.
-When burn exceeds issuance, ETH becomes net-deflationary — a powerful supply-side narrative unique among major cryptocurrencies.
+When the burn exceeds new issuance from staking rewards, ETH becomes net deflationary.
+This supply-side dynamic is unique among major crypto assets and has been a powerful narrative, though it depends on sustained network activity to maintain the burn rate above issuance.

-- Layer 2 ecosystem growth — Arbitrum, Optimism, Base, and zkSync process an increasing share of Ethereum transactions at lower costs.
-L2 growth drives ETH demand for settlement and security while expanding the overall user base.
+- Layer 2 ecosystem growth — Arbitrum, Optimism, Base, zkSync, and other L2 networks process an increasing share of Ethereum transactions at lower costs while settling back to Ethereum mainnet.
+L2 growth drives demand for ETH as the settlement and security layer, and blob fees paid by L2s to Ethereum contribute to the burn.
+Base (built by Coinbase) has been the fastest-growing L2 in 2024 and 2025, bringing millions of new users into the Ethereum ecosystem.

-- DeFi and real-world asset (RWA) tokenization — Ethereum hosts the majority of DeFi protocols with over $60 billion in total value locked.
-The growing trend of tokenizing real-world assets (bonds, equities, real estate) on Ethereum adds a new demand layer.
+- DeFi and real-world asset tokenisation — Ethereum hosts the majority of DeFi protocols with over $60 billion in total value locked.
+The growing trend of tokenising real-world assets on Ethereum, including US Treasury bonds, corporate bonds, and real estate, adds a demand layer that is more closely tied to traditional finance than to crypto speculation.
+BlackRock’s BUIDL fund (tokenised US Treasuries on Ethereum) represents one of the most high-profile examples of this trend.

-- Competition from alternative L1s — Solana, Avalanche, and other Layer 1 blockchains compete for developers and users.
-Ethereum’s dominance in DeFi and NFTs faces ongoing challenges from faster, cheaper alternatives.
+- Competition from alternative L1 blockchains — Solana, Avalanche, Sui, and other Layer 1 blockchains compete for developers, users, and capital.
+Solana in particular has gained significant market share in trading, DeFi, and meme tokens.
+Ethereum’s dominance in DeFi TVL remains strong but faces ongoing challenges from faster, cheaper alternatives.
+The ETH/SOL ratio has been a closely watched metric since 2023.

 Ethereum vs Bitcoin — Comparison